marco-morales/QMSS-GR5069_Spring2018/week_05/README.md

 Academics are not foreign to the benefits of summarizing information through graphs.

-Nemi and Gelman also have a very nice [piece](http://www.stat.columbia.edu/~gelman/research/published/Niemi_GraphicsInformation.pdf) (almost a cheatsheet) illustrating some very simple principles for creating effective graphs.
-Gelman, Passarica and Dodhia provide an early [discussion](http://www.stat.columbia.edu/~gelman/research/published/dodhia.pdf) on the benefits of transforming tables into graphs, including some very useful illustrations of their point.
-Kastellac and Leoni have also a [paper](http://jonathanrenshon.com/Teaching/NPS/ResearchDesign/Using%20Graphs%20Instead%20of%20Tables.pdf) making a similar case with additional examples.
+* Nemi and Gelman also have a very nice [piece](http://www.stat.columbia.edu/~gelman/research/published/Niemi_GraphicsInformation.pdf) (almost a cheatsheet) illustrating some very simple principles for creating effective graphs.
+* Gelman, Passarica and Dodhia provide an early [discussion](http://www.stat.columbia.edu/~gelman/research/published/dodhia.pdf) on the benefits of transforming tables into graphs, including some very useful illustrations of their point.
+* Kastellac and Leoni have also a [paper](http://jonathanrenshon.com/Teaching/NPS/ResearchDesign/Using%20Graphs%20Instead%20of%20Tables.pdf) making a similar case with additional examples.
+* Weiner's [piece](http://www.jstor.org/stable/2683253) exhibits "12 principles" for bad data visualization.

 ## Book-length treatments